Igalia/vkrunner/README.md

 ## Precompiling shaders

-As an alternative to specifying the shaders in GLSL or SPIR-V assembly, the test scripts can contain a base-64 encoded binary dump of the SPIR-V. That way VkRunner does not need to invoke the compiler or assembler to run the script.
+As an alternative to specifying the shaders in GLSL or SPIR-V assembly, the test scripts can contain a hex dump of the SPIR-V. That way VkRunner does not need to invoke the compiler or assembler to run the script.
 This can be useful either to speed up the execution of the tests or to run them on hardware where installing the compiler is not practical.
 VkRunner also includes a Python script to precompile the test scripts to binary.
-It can be run for example as
+It can be run for example as below:
-below:

     mkdir compiled-examples
     ./precompile-script.py -o compiled-examples examples/*.shader_test